Nonparametric risk bounds for time-series forecasting: Risk bounds

 where $W(\cdot)$ is the Lambert W function. \end{theorem}

 The implications of this theorem are considerable.
 Given a finite sample of length $n$, we can say that with high probability, future prediction errors will not be much larger than our observed training errors.
 It makes no difference whether the model is correctly specified.
 This stands in stark contrast to model selection tools like AIC or BIC which appeal to asymptotics.
 Moreover, given a model class $\F$, we can say exactly how much data we need to have good control of the prediction risk.
-As the effective data size increases, the training error is a better and better estimate of the generalization error, uniformly over all of $\F$.
+As the effective data size increases, the training error is a better and better estimate of the generalization error, uniformly over all of $\F$, provided $\mu,a\rightarrow\infty$ such that $\beta_{a-d}=o(1/\mu)$.

 The Lambert W function in the exponential term deserves some explanation.
-The Lambert W function is defined as the inverse of $f(w) = w\exp{w}$ (cf. \citet{CorlessGonnet1996}).
+The Lambert W function is defined as the inverse of $f(w) = w\exp{w}$ \citep[c.f.][]{Corless-et-al-on-Lambert-W}.
 A strictly, but only slightly, worse bound can be achieved by noting that

-for all $\epsilon\in [0,1]$.
+for all $\epsilon\in [0,1]$ \citep[see][for the derivation]{Cortes-Mansour-Mohri-bounds}.

 The difference between expected and empirical risk is only interesting when $R_n(f)$ exceeds $\widehat{R}_n(f)$.
-Due to the supremum, events where the training error exceeds the expected risk are irrelevant.
+Due to the supremum preceding $\frac{R_n(f) - \widehat{R}_n(f)}{Q_d(f)}$, events where the training error exceeds the expected risk are irrelevant (as this term will be negative).
 Therefore, we are only concerned with $0 \leq \hat{R}_n(f) \leq R_n(f)$.
 Of course, as discussed in \autoref{sec:learning-theory}, for most estimation procedures, $f$ is chosen to make $\widehat{R}_n(f)$ as small as possible.

-One way to understand this theorem is to visualize the tradeoff between confidence $\epsilon$ and effective data $\mu$.
-Consider, by way of illustration, what happens when $\vcd(\F) = 1$, $\beta_a = 0$, and $M=1$.
-Then \eqref{bound1} and \eqref{worsebound} become

-Our goal is to minimize $\epsilon$, thereby ensuring that the relative difference between the expected risk and the training risk is small.
-At the same time we want to minimize the right side of the bound so that the probability of ``bad'' outcomes --- samples where the difference in risks exceeds $\epsilon$ --- is small.
-Of course we want to do this with as little data as possible, but the smaller we take $\epsilon$, the larger we must take $\mu$ to compensate.
-We depict this tradeoff in \autoref{fig:risk}.

-The figure is structured so that movement toward the origin is preferable.
-We have tighter control on the difference in risks with less data.
-But moving in that direction leads to an increased probability of the bad event --- that the difference in risks exceeds $\epsilon$.
-The bound becomes trivial below the solid black line (the bad event occurs with probability no larger than one).
-The desire for the bad event to occur with low probability forces the decision boundary to the upper right.

-Another way to interpret the plot is as a set of indifference curves.
-Anywhere in the same color region is equally desirable in the sense that the probability of equally bad events is the same.
-So if we had a budget constraint trading $\epsilon$ and data (i.e. a line with negative slope), we could optimize within the budget set to find the lowest probability allowable.

 Before we prove \autoref{thm:bound1}, we will state a corollary which puts the same result in a form that is sometimes easier to use.

 \begin{corollary} Under the conditions of \autoref{thm:bound1}, for any $f \in \F$, the following bound holds with probability at least $1-\eta$, for all $\eta>2\mu\beta_{a-d}$: